mchung94/solitaire-player/programming.md

     filter out the ones that are covering or covered by the card if none are left, there's no way to remove the card, so it's unwinnable
 ```

-### Key Ideas
-1. The solver needs to avoid revisiting states by keeping track of visited
-   states, otherwise it may take a really long time regardless of anything else
-   we do.
-For example Depth-First Search sometimes finds a non-optimal
-   solution in just a few milliseconds, but there are always decks where it
-   could run for hours unless it avoids revisiting states.
-2. From initial performance testing, I learned that representing the state of
-   the game using sequences of cards (such as vectors/lists/strings), no matter
-   what card representation I used, was too slow.
-3. There are only 1430 valid arrangements of cards in the pyramid.
-The rule is
-   that a card can't be removed if there are still cards covering it from
-   below.
-This is small enough that it is feasible to precalculate things for
-   every possible pyramid card arrangement given a deck of cards.
-4. Cards don't really need to move in Pyramid Solitaire, unlike other games
-   like FreeCell.
-Cards in the pyramid never move, they just get removed.
-And
-   if the 24 stock/waste cards were in one array, just an index into the array
-   pointing to the top card of the stock pile is sufficient to simulate all the
-   card moves.
-If all the cards with higher index are the rest of the stock
-   pile, and all the cards with lower index are the waste pile, then:
-   - Incrementing the index draws a card from the stock to the waste pile.
-   - Resetting the index back to the first card is recycling the waste pile.

 ### State Representation
 A state shows where all the cards are and which cycle through the stock cards